sabio-engineering/cookbook-dvelp/guides/Circle CI 2.md

     steps:
         - checkout
 ```
-This intital setup is not going to work.
-But it’s the basic shell of the config file we’ll need.
+This setup won't work, but it provides the framework of the configuration file.
+The remainder of the guide will explain how to flesh is out.

-## Basic Configurations.
+## Basic Configuration

-### Select image for Docker executor
+### Select Image for Docker
-Which will compose the environment from a set of Docker images [CircleCI provide set of pre-built images that we’ll use. ](https://hub.docker.com/r/circleci/ruby/tags/)
+The docker image will help to compose a consistent environment for each build.
+There are a set of [prebuilt images](https://hub.docker.com/r/circleci/ruby/tags/) to choose from, which cover different ruby versions and other common requirements like browser and/or JavaScript.

-These cover lots of different Ruby versions, with variations for common requirements like a browser and/or JavaScript.
+The following config will set Docker to run ruby 2.5.1 with browser in the box:
 ```
 jobs:
     build: